BAUDOTlab/Dream_Rare-X/README.md

 ### Conclusion

 Understanding rare diseases requires comprehensive insights into their diverse symptoms and phenotypes.
-Leveraging innovative approaches like MultiXrank on intricate biological networks, complemented by data from sources such as Orphanet and HPO, offers promising opportunities for early detection and enhanced management of these challenging conditions.
+Leveraging innovative approaches like MultiXrank on intricate biological networks, complemented by data from sources such as Orphanet and HPO, offers promising opportunities for the detection of novel symptoms associated to rare diseases.
+Moreover, the multilayer network can easily be completed with other sources of knowledge from public databases or include new cohorts and symptoms, enabling a more comprehensive exploration of the rare disease landscape.

 ### References